Core Concepts

 ssh raspberry-pi

-Under the hood, the agent adds a DNS search domain (e.g., mynetwork.nobgp) to your system's resolver configuration.
-This means ping web-server expands to web-server.mynetwork.nobgp and resolves to the node's overlay IP address — no manual /etc/hosts entries or DNS records needed.
+Under the hood, each node gets its own overlay zone, <node-id>.nobgp.net, and the agent adds it to your system's resolver configuration as a DNS search domain.
+This means ping web-server expands to web-server.<node-id>.nobgp.net and resolves to the peer's overlay IP address — no manual /etc/hosts entries or DNS records needed.

-The agent integrates with your platform's native DNS:
+The agent integrates with your platform's native DNS to route the zone to that local server:

 /etc/resolv.conf - macOS: